cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification/README.md

 5. Other additional tools

 ## Important tips
-When using balenaEtcher flash TF under MacOS system, automatic partitioning will fail.
+1. When using balenaEtcher flash TF under MacOS system, automatic partitioning will fail.
 It is recommended to use rufus flash TF under windows.
+2. The 64-bit system is a new version that supports more ports games

 ## For more information, please visit
 https://github.com/cbepx-me/RG35xx-P-RG35xx-H-Modification/wiki

 ## Download
 ### 32-bit: